JINWOO-J/pawnlib/docs/source/README.md.rst

    sub-module:
      {icon,server,proxy,net,top,docker,aws,rpc,http,gs,init,info,banner,websocket,wallet}
        icon                icon module
-       server              This command is used to check and verify the server’s resources. proxy               A Proxy Reflector Tool
+       server              This command is used to check and verify the server's resources. proxy               A Proxy Reflector Tool
        net                 This is a tool to measure your server's resources. top                 This is a tool to measure your server's resources.